khairil-izwani/docker-webservlet-console/README.md

 This project uses Maven and Eclipse IDE for development.

 Two projects are available in the master branch.
-One is called container-client and the other is container-host.
+One is called **container-client** and the other is **container-host**.
 Container-client is used to develop container.jar and container-host is for host.jar.

 container-client contains the code to forward the command to the container.